When Does A Trailer Need Brakes?

 Yes, I welded up a nice hitch for the VW, and I pulled a trailer around that weighted more than the car (a little more).
 Young and dumb?
 We can go with that, but as an Engineering student as well as a mechanic, I looked beyond the mark in thinking it was safe.
 Dumb luck is more the truth.
 It worked out, but I will admit, “Easy Does It” ruled the day.
 I endangered so many people with that contraption.
 The hitch was great, but I didn’t ever take the time to hook up the trailer brakes.

-I don’t recommend the approach to anyone.
+I do not recommend the approach to anyone.

 Car n Trailer